+Al Altomari

-Al Altomari Chairman and Chief Executive Officer
+Chairman and Chief Executive Officer

+AGILE THERAPEUTICS, INC. 101 Poor Farm Road Princeton, New Jersey 08540 NOTICE OF 2021 ANNUAL MEETING OF STOCKHOLDERS

+Time and Date:

+Tuesday, June 8, 2021 at 9:00 a.m. local time.

+Place:

-AGILE THERAPEUTICS, INC. 101 Poor Farm Road Princeton, New Jersey 08540 2 NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS 2 J20 ANNOAL MEETING OF STOCKHOLDERS Time and Date: Tuesday, June 9, 2020 at 9:00 a.m. local time.
-Place: In light of the COVID-19 pandemic and related public health concerns, we will hold the Annual Meeting virtually via the Internet at www.virtualshareholdermeeting.com/AGRX2020 Items of Business: (1) Elect two directors named in the proxy statement accompanying this notice to items of dusiness. serve as Class III directors until the 2023 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
-(2) Conduct a non-binding advisory vote on the 2019 compensation of our named executive officers.
-(3) Conduct a non-binding advisory vote on the frequency of future stockholder votes on the compensation of our named executive officers.
-(4) Ratify the appointment of Ernst & Young LLP as Agile Therapeutics, Inc.'s independent registered public accounting firm for the year ending December 31, 2020.
-(5) Transact such other business as may properly come before the Annual Meeting or any adjournment thereof.
+In light of the ongoing COVID-19 pandemic and related public health concerns, we will hold the Annual Meeting virtually via the Internet at www.virtualshareholdermeeting.com/AGRX2021

+Items of Business:

+- (1) Elect three directors named in the proxy statement accompanying this notice to serve as Class I directors until the 2024 Annual Meeting of Stockholders and until their successors are duly elected and qualified. - (2) Conduct a non-binding advisory vote on the 2020 compensation of our named executive officers. - (3) Ratify the appointment of Ernst & Young LLP as Agile Therapeutics, Inc.'s independent registered public accounting firm for the year ending December 31, 2021. - (4) Transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

 These items of business are more fully described in the proxy statement accompanying this notice.

+Adjournments and Postponements:

-Adjournments and Postponement : Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.
-Record Date: You are entitled to vote if you were a stockholder of record as of the close of business on April 20, 2020.
-Voting: Your vote is very important.
-Whether or not you plan to attend the virtual Annual Meeting, we encourage you to read the proxy statement and vote on the Internet or by telephone or submit your proxy card, if you have requested one, as soon as possible.
+Any action on the items of business described above may be considered at the Annual Meeting at the time and on the date specified above or at any time and date to which the Annual Meeting may be properly adjourned or postponed.

+Record Date:

+You are entitled to vote if you were a stockholder of record as of the close of business on April 14, 2021.

+List of Stockholders:

+A list of stockholders entitled to vote at the Annual Meeting will be available for examination during ordinary business hours for 10 days prior to the Annual Meeting at our principal executive offices at 101 Poor Farm Road, Princeton, New Jersey 08540.
+This stockholder list will also be available for review online during the Annual Meeting.

+Voting:

+Your vote is very important.
+Whether or not you plan to attend the virtual Annual Meeting, we encourage you to read the proxy statement and vote promptly.
 For specific instructions on how to vote your shares, please refer to the section herein entitled "Questions and Answers About Procedural Matters."

-By order of the board of directors, al Altomai
+By order of the board of directors,

+Al Altomar

-Al Altomari Chairman and Chief Executive Officer
+Chairman and Chief Executive Officer

-This notice of annual meeting, proxy statement and accompanying form of proxy card are being made available on or about April 24, 2020
+This notice of annual meeting, proxy statement and accompanying form of proxy card are being made available on or about April 23, 2021